PoisotLab/MetawebTransferLearning/outline.md

 *Future directions:*
-Although we present a very compelling use-case for network embedding to make network predictions there is the caveat that our two species pools share a fair amount of phylogenetic overlap and are restricted to the same class and the question remains if this methodology can 'scale-up' to more disparate communities or more branches of the tree of life.
+Although we present a very compelling use-case for network embedding to make network predictions there is the limitation that our two species pools share a fair amount of phylogenetic overlap and are restricted to the same class and the question remains if this methodology can 'scale-up' to more disparate communities or more branches of the tree of life.
 There is also